 Minimalism does not signify “less”; do not be mistaken in thinking that minimalism means “as less as possible.”
 It is more about minimizing the negatives, all that attenuates our energy level and limits our positive attitude.
 Once that is achieved, it become much easier to fill our life with things we consider essential.
 It can have a genuinely therapeutic effect.
 In this context, « Less is more » makes more sense.

 Minimalism is suitable for everyone.
 It all depends on the needs and way of life of each person: What seem little for some people can seem much for others.
 For example, my way of life has brought me to work from home which motivates me to often wear my favorite pieces and put aside this need recurring need for new things.
 As a result, I do not feel the need to own large quantities of garments and have learned to create an infinity of looks with what I have.
-On the contrary, owning fewer pieces makes it easier for me to visualise various combinations and find that small detail which will make the look appear unique every day.
+On the contrary, owning fewer pieces makes it easier for me to visualize various combinations and find that small detail which will make the look appear unique every day.

 Minimalism does not only relate to the goods we possess.
 It also applies to our personal, social and way of life.
 The link between these fundamental entry points: A precious selection with an immeasurable will to preserve it for many years to come.